Kiddo-Xiao/cmis-25SP-P3-PhysicalUI/README.md

 - Reference grid for size comparison
 - Camera position adjustment for optimal viewing

-**Potential Improvements:**
-- Add material textures for more realistic visualization
-- Implement animation of bow draw and release
-- Add stress visualization to show potential failure points

 ### 7. STL Export

 The optimizer can export the final design for 3D printing: